Sharif-Smart-and-Secure-Edge-Cloud-Lab/ESP32CAM/readme.md

 	<img src="./images/fig3.jpeg" alt="Select extension mode" width="250">
 	</p>

 	* I have run http client example.
-Here is the result (the figure above is what we see in serial monitor of ESp 32, the figure below is what we see in Chrome browser of http://example.com/index.html):
+Here is the result (the figure above is what we see in serial monitor of ESp 32, the figure below is what we see in Chrome browser:
 	<p>
 	<img src="./images/fig4.JPG" alt="Select extension mode" width="500">
 	</p>